tiffanypersaud/healthcare-operations-analytics/README.md

 ## 🎯 Project Objective

 This project was developed to demonstrate entry-level data analyst skills aligned with business intelligence and operations reporting roles.

+## Project Workflow

+1. Performed exploratory analysis and KPI validation in Excel using pivot tables.
+2. Wrote SQL queries to calculate operational and financial metrics.
+3. Imported cleaned data into Power BI.
+4. Created DAX measures for key healthcare KPIs.
+5. Designed an interactive dashboard to visualize cost, efficiency, quality, and patient experience metrics.